 Fenty Beauty debuted foundation that not only blended and covered well, but also came in 40 shades for literally every skin tone under the sun.
 Black women, who had long felt marginalized by the dearth of choices at their local beauty counters, rejoiced and helped turn Fenty Beauty into one of the world’s most sought-after brands overnight.
 Everyone else scrambled to keep up, quickly releasing broader shade ranges in their own lines, but it was too late.
 Rihanna beat them all to the punch.

-Inclusivity is a huge part of her marketing scheme, and her past campaigns have included a wide selection of nontraditional models like Halima Aden, Slick Woods, and Duckie Thot.
-She employed a similar type of models – including curve models like Lulu Bonfils – to help launch her body-positive lingerie line.
-In so doing, Rihanna has not only proven the huge need to cater to all women within the worlds of beauty, fashion, and lingerie, but she has also set the bar incredibly high for other brands.
+Inclusivity is a huge part of her marketing scheme, and her past campaigns have included a wide selection of unconventional models like Slick Woods and Duckie Thot.
+She employed a similar type of models – including curve models like Lulu Bonfils – to help launch her body-positive lingerie line, Savage x Fenty.
+And if that wasn’t enough, she’s conquering the fickle fashion realm as the first woman of color to have a maison backed by the prestigious LVMH group.
+In doing so, Rihanna has not only proven the huge need to cater to all women within the worlds of beauty, fashion, and lingerie, but she has also set the bar incredibly high for other brands.

-Throughout her tenure as a popstar, an actor (who recently stole the spotlight in the star-studded cast of Ocean’s 8), and a business mogul, Rihanna has always been a style icon.
-Unafraid of experimental silhouettes, unknown brands, and outré looks, she is one of the few stars who is truly fearless when it comes to fashion.
-When the Metropolitan Museum of Art hosted the Rei Kawakubo exhibit, she was one of the only celebrities who showed up to the Met Gala actually dressed in Kawakubo’s designs – and not just any Kawakubo look, either.
+She is also a style icon of the highest order – is there anything Rihanna won’t experiment with?
+Unafraid of edgy silhouettes, unknown brands, and outré looks, she is one of the few stars who is truly fearless when it comes to fashion.
+When the Metropolitan Museum of Art hosted the Rei Kawakubo exhibit in 2017, she was one of the only celebrities who showed up to the Met Gala actually dressed in Kawakubo’s designs – and not just any Kawakubo look, either.
 She wore a butterfly-encrusted version that was truly astonishing to witness.

-Recall also her stunning yellow gown by Guo Pei at a previous Met Gala, penchant for massive manly suits, tiny sunglasses paired with couture, and glittering Gucci masks.
-But those are just some of the ways she makes her ensembles memorable.
+Recall also her stunning yellow gown by Guo Pei at the 2015 Met Gala, penchant for massive manly suits, tiny sunglasses paired with couture, and glittering Gucci masks.
+Those are just some of the ways she makes her ensembles memorable.
 In honor of the Bad Gal’s birthday, we’ve rounded up some of her best looks – both on and off the red carpet – in the gallery, below.
-Take a look.